endless-sky/endless-sky/readme-developer.md

   - soft_oal.dll
   - zlib1.dll

-For the **bolded** libraries, those will need to be included from your MinGW installation, instead.
+**After** you have copied all those libraries, take note of the **bolded** libraries.
+Those will need to be included from your MinGW installation, instead of from the precompiled ones.
 By default, you can go to `C:\Program Files\mingw-w64\x86_64-8.1.0-posix-seh-rt_v6-rev0\mingw64\bin`, and copy those libraries to your Endless Sky directory to overwrite the current ones.

 Once all the libraries in place, the game is ready to run!
 You have three options depending on how you built it:

-- If you built the game via Scons, open a terminal in the base directory, then run `bin\pkgd\release\endless-sky.exe`.
+- If you built the game via Scons, open a terminal to the base Endless Sky directory, then run `bin\pkgd\release\endless-sky.exe`.
 - If you built the game via Code::Blocks, double click *EndlessSky* in the file panel on the left, then either click the green arrow on top, or hit Control+F10.
 - If you want to run the game manually, use one of the methods above to build the game, then copy an executable from under the `bin\` folder to your base directory, then open the game.